chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-1.md

 ![Reference library of images in Allen Cell Segmenter](images/allencell-6.png)

-- Using our [sample data](https://github.com/chanzuckerberg/napari-segmentation-workshop/raw/main/content/workflow/images/Allen-Cell-Segmenter-Sample-Data.tif), we'll choose the last image in this library since it most matches our own.
+- Using our [sample data](https://github.com/chanzuckerberg/napari-segmentation-workshop/raw/main/content/workflow/images/Allen-Cell-Segmenter-Sample-Data.tif), we'll choose the last image in this library since it most matches our own imported image.

 ![Choosing a comparable image from the Allen Cell Segmenter reference library of images](images/allencell-7.png)